A formatter that converts between numeric values and their textual representations.

 uses property to

-true, you can configure
+YES, you can configure

-Number to display significant digits using the
+NSNumber to display significant digits using the

 maximum properties.
 If

-false, these properties are ignored.
+NO, these properties are ignored.
 See Configuring Significant Digits.

 Otherwise, you can configure the minimum and maximum number of integer and fraction digits, or the numbers before and after the decimal separator, respectively, using the